IC MP Requirements

 - In special circumstances upon formal request, volunteer positions as an alternative to traditional employment will be considered.
 See the policy on volunteer positions3 .

-If you have not completed a CAMPEP-certified residency, you must include with your Part 2 application the names and contact information for two references:
+If you have not completed a CAMPEP-accredited residency, you must include with your Part 2 application the names and contact information for two references:

 - A physicist holding ABR or ABMP certification in medical physics in your specialty.
 Canadian physicists who seek certification by the ABR can use members and fellows of the Canadian College of Medical Physics as physicist references.

 - A physician holding ABR certification in an appropriate specialty or subspecialty.

 The name and professional title of each reference must be clearly stated on the application form.
 All references must have personal knowledge of your experience, training, and ethical standing, and must certify that you are qualified to take the examination.